 It just means stop yelling at your dog.

-Here are seven reasons why yelling at your dog is detrimental to both of you.
+Here are seven reasons why yelling at your dog is detrimental.

 1. Yelling stresses dogs